 You can lose body fat without eliminating food groups by focusing on a moderate calorie deficit, eating enough protein, and prioritizing whole foods without making anything completely off-limits.
 No single food group makes you gain fat.
 Consistent overconsumption does.
 When you eat balanced meals with enough protein, fiber, and healthy fats, you naturally feel fuller and more satisfied, which makes overeating less likely.

-Protein plays a particularly useful role here.
+Protein plays a particularly useful role in eating for fat loss.
 It helps preserve muscle while you are in a deficit, keeps hunger in check, and supports recovery from exercise.
 Practical steps that work well include:

 - Building meals around a quality protein source (eggs, fish, chicken, legumes)